University of Texas at Austin

 • How can I receive a waiver of the TOEFL or IELTS?

-According to the Graduate Admissions page, international applicants who are from a qualifying country are exempt from this requirement.
+According to the Office of Graduate Admissions, international applicants who are from a qualifying country are exempt from this requirement.
 Additionally, applicants are exempt from the requirement if they possess a bachelor's degree from a U.S. institution or an institution in a qualifying country.
-The requirement is NOT waived for applicants who have earned a master's — but not a bachelor's — degree from a similar institution.
-If you do not qualify for a waiver based on the requirements outlined by the Graduate School, DO NOT e-mail the CSEM Program to ask for a waiver.
-We cannot accept expired test scores, nor will we waive the requirement for applicants who do not meet the exemption requirements.
+If you qualify for the waiver, it will be automatically applied after your application has been processed.
+If you do not qualify for a waiver based on the requirements outlined by the Office of Graduate Admissions, DO NOT e-mail the CSEM Program to ask for a waiver.

 • Will I be considered for financial aid?